 For more information please email Graduate Studies Enquiries.

 NDM Prize Studentships offer full funding for a DPhil course at NDM (including tuition and college fees and stipend) for students from all parts of the world.
-Applications for these studentships will be accepted between October 2014 and early January 2015.
+Applications for these studentships will be accepted between October 2014 and 9 January 2015.
+An information session will take place in Oxford on 7 October 2014 - sign up now!

 We offer doctoral projects in the following themes: